A subdued Zimbabwe set for Mnangagwa’s inauguration, again

 “They know they can’t invite me to a wedding where I was the one supposed to be receiving the gifts,” he said.
 His spokesman Nkululeko Sibanda on Sunday said “we haven’t received any formal invitation” to the inauguration.

 The 40-year-old Chamisa has called for dialogue with Mnangagwa but suggested that talks on power-sharing first must acknowledge the opposition leader’s alleged victory.
-“You cannot steal my goats and then ask me to come and share them with you.
-Give me the goats first, then we can talk about sharing,” he said.
+“You cannot steal my goats and then ask me to come and share them with you,” he said.

 Ruling party spokesman Paul Mangwana criticized Chamisa for saying he will snub the inauguration.